 Choose a Bankruptcy Lawyer You Can Reach

 Unfortunately, when it comes to bankruptcy and foreclosure there are a lot of time restrictions to work with.
 If you don’t complete a document within a certain time frame, you could lose more than you need to.
-If you contact a bankruptcy lawyer and hear back in a reasonable amount of time, every time, you can rest assured that the attorney is reliable and won’t leave you in a lurch during crunch time.
+If you contact a bankruptcy lawyer and hear back in a reasonable amount of time, you can rest assured that the attorney is reliable and won’t leave you in a lurch during crunch time.
 Somebody who takes weeks to respond is likely not the best candidate for the job.

 Previous Client Reviews